ShaiGerbiApps/Music/FAQ.md

 #### Q: After updating the app to latest version, font got removed.
 Why?
-Retro Music's font have now been replaced with system font now, which means the default font your system uses will be used by Retro too.
+Music's font have now been replaced with system font now, which means the default font your system uses will be used by Retro too.
 It fixes all font related issues you used to face/are facing in the app.

 If you think the font looks ugly, then you just need to change the default font from your Android settings (or use any Magisk module).
 If you can't, there's nothing we can do about it.

 #### Q: How to export playlist:
 In your built-in music player, there should be an option to save those playlist as file.
-Save them and import from file manager by opening it into retro music.
+Save them and import from file manager by opening it into Music.

-Note that those playlist must be of your offline music only since retro music is offline music player not an online music player.
+Note that those playlist must be of your offline music only since Music is offline music player not an online music player.
 So if your playlist are of online music, it can't be opened on other offline players nor can be exported

 #### Q: How to restore/import playlist:
-Retro Music will automatically detect any playlist file when that playlist file is stored in InternalStorage/Playlist.
-However, if it doesn't, just open "file manager" and open that playlist file with Retro Music.
+Music will automatically detect any playlist file when that playlist file is stored in InternalStorage/Playlist.
+However, if it doesn't, just open "file manager" and open that playlist file with Music.

 For restoring playlists, the location of songs must be same in both Playlist file and in your storage.
 For example, your music is in "Internalstorage/Music" and playlist file has songs location "Internalstorage/Songs".
 Then it will not going to work since both these location are different.